 When your immune system overreacts to an outdoor allergen, such as pollen, this can trigger an allergic response.
 The most common allergens are pollens from wind-pollinated plants, such as trees, grasses, and weeds.
 Research says that 30% of Irish adults take leave from work due to their allergies, while allergy season (typically between late March to September when it’s warm, humid and windy), affects 1 in 4.
-Below are a few simple tips to keep yours under control as we go into a seasonal summer shift.
+Below are a few simple tips to keep yours under control as during the change in weather.

 Be mindful of diet